rayonprotocol/rayonprotocol-reverseinquiry-prototype/README.md

-# Rayon protocal reverse auction
+# Rayon Protocol reverse auction

 This is RayonProtocol's Prototype reverse auction based on Ethereum.